Our commitment to the environment

 Christchurch and Canterbury exist in an area of spectacular and beautiful geology, with an array of unique features from braided rivers to naturally filtered water from the Southern Alps.
 As citizens of the South Island, we consider it our responsibility and privilege to be caretakers of this very special place.

-Passionate about protecting the environment, we aim to minimise the use of all natural resources.
 Compliance with regulatory frameworks is important, but it’s just the start for us.
 We want to enhance quality of life for our community and stakeholders.
-We’re achieving this by concentrating our efforts in six key areas – water, energy, waste, carbon, land and noise.
+We’re achieving this by concentrating our efforts in six key areas – climate, energy, biodiversity, waste, water and noise.

 Our overarching approach to sustainability is best captured by the Maori concept of Kaitiakitanga.
 This refers to guardianship, conservation, and the connection humans have with the natural world.
 It is our responsibility to protect, preserve and foster the environment that nurtures us in return.